FilippoMazzara/Progetto_IFO/README.md

 - [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)

+Other key R packages that were used for this project are DT, data.tables, shinyWidgets, shinyFiles, knitr, maftools for all the genetic analysis needs and the tidyverse packages for the handling of the data.

 ## Further Information

 This app was developed by Filippo Mazzara an informatics student from